Skip to content

 Nothing about your child’s current rights has changed, and nothing changes for years.
 Until the new law is in force, the Children and Families Act 2014 remains fully in effect.

 The reform is a statement of intent, not a change to the law.
 Your child’s needs are now, and the system that protects them is still the one you already know.
-If you are unsure where to start, our guide on how to request an EHC needs assessment walks through the current process step by step.
+If you’re not sure where to start, our guide on how to request an EHC needs assessment walks through the current process step by step.

 How to stay involved